pstuffa/d3-course-work/Javascript Basics.md

 ### Starting off ###
 - Using the javascript console on Google Chrome
-- Download the basic.html file
+- Download the index.html file
 - Open javascript console control+option+i
 - Page source is control+option+u
 - You can use the javascript console like a calculator
 - (Clearing the javascript console is control+l)
 - You can also pull up what you last entered, using the UP button

+- Start a HTTP server on your computer by going into terminal and into the directory with index.html
+- Type in: python -m SimpleHTTPServer
+- Then in a broswer, go to http://localhost:8000/index.html
+- You should see a white page with some text

 ---